gulls-microlensing/gulls/.github/PR_message.md

 # Add CI/CD, Documentation, and Testing Infrastructure

 ## Summary
 This PR adds modern development infrastructure to Gulls while maintaining full backward compatibility.
 All existing workflows, parameter files, and scripts continue to work unchanged.
+It looks like a scary number of changes but it is mostly just removal of documentation build artifacts.
+Change to the source code are **very** minimal.
+Changes to the documentation are more extensive.
+Basic testing suite is new.
+These changes should lower the barrier to entry for new Gulls users and create more traceable versioning.

+> *Yes, I did do this to avoid my real problems.*

 ## What's New